Ingredients for salad and dressing

 For grilled chicken, optional

-- In a large mixing bowl or tupperware, combine olive oil, salt, oregano, garlic powder, and black pepper.
+- In a large mixing bowl or tupperware, combine ¼ cup olive oil, 1 Tbsp salt, 1 Tbsp oregano, 1 tsp garlic powder, and ¼ tsp black pepper.
 Whisk to combine.
 Add chicken breasts and toss in marinade.
 Let sit for as long as you have time — 5 minutes, 30 minutes, overnight.
 The longer it sits, the better.

 - When ready, cook over medium-high heat on a grill (about 400 F) for about ~5-8 minutes per side (depending on thickness), or until internal temperature reaches 165 F. Let rest 5 minutes, then cut into thin slices.
 Serve over grilled romaine with croutons and lemon wedges.